Anaheim City Council: Current members

 The mayor is presiding officer of the city council and elected at-large.
-The other members of the city council are elected from single-member districts and currently includes Councilmembers Jose Diaz, Carlos A. Leon, Natalie Rubalcava, Norma Campos Kurtz, Stephen Faessel, and Natalie Meeks.
+The other members of the city council are elected from single-member districts and currently includes Councilmembers Ryan Balius, Carlos A. Leon, Natalie Rubalcava, Norma Campos Kurtz, Kristen M. Maahs, and Natalie Meeks.
 The City of Anaheim has a detailed map of council districts on its website.